 Additionally, male pattern baldness did not seem to be influenced by drinking and smoking.

-According to the Centers for Disease Control and Prevention (CDC), “[U]p to one drink per day for women and two drinks per day for men” count as moderate drinking.
+According to the Centers for Disease Control and Prevention (CDC), “[U]p to one drink per day for women and two drinks per day for men” count as

 Dr. Tolstrup and colleagues conclude: